dduril/front-end-developer/angular/readme.md

 # AngularJS

-### index.html

-Basic AngularJS demo using Bootstrap.
+Introductory demo projects using AngularJS and Bootstrap.